-The way your camera detects the brightness of the scene you’re shooting affects the exposure setting it picks.
-But did you know there are four photometry modes available to X Series users?
-And each of them does things in a slightly different way.
+The way your camera meters the brightness of a scene affects the exposure settings it picks.
+There are four modes available to X Series users, and each works in a slightly different way…

 When you point your X Series camera at something you want to photograph, it assesses the brightness of the scene in front of you with its photometry exposure metering system.
 In an automatic or semi-automatic shooting mode, this information is used to set aperture, shutter speed, or ISO sensitivity.
 If you are working manually, the camera uses the data to tell you how far your settings are from its own recommendations.